-Could Patellofemoral Pain Syndrome be the Cause of Your Knee Pain?
+Could Patellofemoral Pain Syndrome Be the Cause of Your Knee Pain?

 Whether you’re trying out a new sport, amping up your training routine, or are generally just an active person, knee pain can slow you down or sideline you altogether.
 According to a recent review by The National Center for Biotechnology Information, one of the most common forms of knee pain is patellofemoral pain, or PFP, with “…one in five of the general population experiencing pain within the last year”.